PlayOn Home User Guide.

 PlayOn is simple to install and easy to use.

-- Download and install PlayOn on your Windows PC
+- Download and install PlayOn Home on your Windows PC

-Once you've launched PlayOn, you can start watching videos right away.
+Once you've launched PlayOn Home, , you can see all of the channels included in the DVR.
+You’ll need to get a PlayOn Home plan to start recording. .
 Before you jump in, we recommend taking a few moments to configure your settings.

 - Start by configuring Channel settings